International Offshore Jurisdiction Review: Cyprus as a Tax Haven

 - Has successfully implemented all OECD and FAFTA financial regulations

-- Is not on any “blacklist”
+- Has a good reputation and is not on any “blacklist”

 - Has complied with all know your customer, money laundering and international financial regulatory policies